Getting Started with Blazor In-place Editor Component

 The

-The edited data is submitted to the server and you can see the new values getting reflected in the In-place Editor.
+After submission, the edited data is sent to the server, and the updated value is reflected in the In-place Editor.

 @using Syncfusion.Blazor.DropDowns